gguillau/Data-Science-Portfolio/README.md

 # <p align=center> Data Science Project Portfolio
 ---

-Repository containing portfolio of ongoing and completed data science projects completed by me for the [Practicum by Yandex Data Scientist Program](https://practicum.yandex.com/data-scientist) and academic, self learning, and hobby purposes.
+Repository containing portfolio of ongoing and completed data science projects completed by me for the [Practicum data scientist training program](https://practicum.yandex.com/data-scientist) and academic, self learning, and hobby purposes.

 Following are the highlights of the projects:
 - **Languages**: Python, PostgreSQL, SQL